 Mediums: Watercolor, Pencil and Graphite, Painting, Oil, Mixed Media Paintings, Ink, Drawing, Charcoal

-Dian was born and raised in Ann Arbor, Michigan, where she married and raised a family of three daughters.
-They currently live in Tecumseh, Michigan.
+Dian was born and raised in Ann Arbor, Michigan, where she married and raised her family.
+She currently lives in Tecumseh, Michigan.

 Designing and building a painting from little thumbnail sketches to a finished piece gives her a real sense of satisfaction.
 Dian works mainly in oil, but enjoys watercolor, pencil and pen and ink drawing as well.
 Her work is both realistic and impressionistic in style, including landscapes, still life and portraits, and many of her pieces are historic scenes taken from photos of the areas she has lived in.
 Her most admired artists are Clark Hulings, Richard Schmid and Donald Teague, with great admiration for several of the old masters.
 Her work is on permanent display in several restaurants including, Ann Arbor, Tecumseh, Adrian and Pinckney, as well as in the private homes of several individuals.